manishchetpalli/manishchetpalli.github.io/docs/index.md

 # Welcome

 Hello!
 I'm Manish.
-This site is my personal hub for sharing projects, insights, and lessons learned from my journey as a Big Data Engineer.
+This site is my personal hub for sharing projects, notes, and lessons learned from my journey as a Big Data Engineer.

 Whether you're a beginner or a seasoned professional, there's something to learn from each project.